jacobrklein20/example_smh/README.md

 4. Standardize the output to the hub format
 5. Write the output in a CSV format with the date in the filename

+### Model output file

+After submission from the team, the model output data are processed and only some specific output are selected for visualization.

+#### Workflow Process

+1. Calculating Quantiles, Peak Targets and Cumulative Value: As only the trajectories are required, it's necessary to calculate the missing output type if missing.
+In this case we calculate:
+ - the cumulative trajectories
+ - the quantiles associated from the weekly target
+ - the peak size and time

+2. Generate 3 Ensembles for all targets:
+    - "Ensemble": This ensemble is the weighted median of each quantile by quantiles, scenario, location, target, horizon, age group.
+    - "Ensemble LOP" and "Ensemble LOP untrimmed": The LOP ensemble projection is calculated by averaging cumulative probabilities of a given value across submissions.
+For the "Ensemble LOP" only, for each value, the highest and lowest probabilities are given zero weight and the remaining are weighted equally.From the resulting distribution, medians and uncertainty intervals are derived.
+The trimmed linear opinion pool ensemble (Ensemble LOP) is estimated by
+    1) simulating N forecasts from each of the component models, where N is selected proportionate to the weight of the model,
+    2) linearly pooling those forecasts into a multi-modal distribution, and
+    3) (only trimmed ensemble) truncating the pooled distribution at the lower and upper bounds, by an amount equivalent to 1 over the sum of the model weights.

+3. Prepare Visualization file: Apply some format mutation:
+    - Force the "origin_date" column as Date format and add a `target_end_date` column corresponding to the date projected.
+    - Ensure the location column is written as expected (with a training 0 with single digit fips value) and translate it to full name
+    - Keep only the quantiles of interest and samples output and target of interest
+    - Round the  "type_id" value column to 3 digits to avoid floating issue for quantiles and samples output
+    - Remove non-required additional horizon week projection (for example, limit to 29 weeks for round 1)
+    - Keep only the age groups of interest: `"0-0.99"`, `"1-4"`, `"65-13
+    - Change "scenario_id" and "model_name" to numeric value (using internal dictionary) to reduce output file size.

 ## Visualization projection files